 Drain beets, reserving 2 Tablespoons juice; set beets and juice aside.
 In a saucepan, combine sugar and cornstarch.
 Add vinegar, orange juice and beet juice; bring to a boil.
 Reduce heat and simmer for 3-4 minutes or until thickened.
 Add beets and orange peel; heat through.

-Page 2 of 2 - It is fun to try new recipes and so rewarding when they are extra good.
+It is fun to try new recipes and so rewarding when they are extra good.
 Try the above and I will see you next week.

 Dixie Ryan lives in Odessa and has enjoyed sharing her cooking talents and secrets with readers for many years.